We're continuing to transition to the new health regions.

 People transition planning

-HR is leading on people transition activities.
+HR at national and regional level is leading on people transition activities.
 It is also providing guidance to health regions and the HSE Centre throughout the period of transition.

 Many staff will have questions about when changes will happen, why they are happening and who will be affected.